openSUSE:Creating a changes file (RPM)

 What goes into the changelog

-If a version update was done, that should definitely be in the .changes file, for example like so:
+If a version update was done, that should definitely be in the .changes file.
+Add the release in the first line after your mail address, for example:

-- If you really cannot find anything in the aforementioned set of places, that is ok.
-Say so, and carry on.
-It is not your job to scrape and interpret the Internet for something usable like SCM/git commit logs.
+- If you cannot find anything in the aforementioned set of places, that is ok.
+Say so, and consider it done.
+(For example, “* No changelog was made available.”)
+It is not necessary to inspect commit logs or to analyze source code.

 - Don't just copy what you find without reviewing yourself.